scslab/cs240h-notes/12-ifc/ifc.md

 * The basics:
     * All data has a label.
     * All processes have a label.
-    * The labels have a partial order.
-    * A "can flow to" B, denoted: A ⊑ B.
+    * The labels have a partial order: A "can flow to" B is denoted A ⊑ B.

 * Examples:
     * If "file" ⊑ "emacs" then emacs can read the file.